ananyajoshi0203-cpu/unfinished/posts/the-fights-i-want-to-choose.md

-title: The Fights I Want to Choose
+The Fights I Want to Choose
 date: 2026-09-15
 summary: Some goals have a summit.
 This one only has the next moment in which I get to practice.
 ---